madkne/Persian-CALendar/README.md

 - display extra information like weekday, interval, long date format, is leap year and english date format

+- set custom event for any date

+- add iranian official holidays and 1398 holidays to events

 ~ Programmer and Designer: madkne